-Events are still being planned for 2014!
-Let us know if you have an idea or suggestion for an event!
+The events schedule is being finalized for 2014, but let us know if you have an idea or suggestion for an event in case we can work it in!

 |10:00 am||Opening Ceremony||Ceremony Area|